maxmindlin/rabbitui/README.md

 There are a number of cli options for starting up the UI.
 For help use `./target/release/rabbitui --help`.

+By default, it connects to `http://localhost:15672` with the default credentials.
+You can change this via cli parameters.

 At time in the application you can press `?` to see a help menu for the panel you are in.